Event type: Experiential

 The Challenge ...

-We were approached by a PR agency in London who wanted normal members of the public to experience what it felt like to fall from a 10m olympic diving board.
+Odin were approached by a PR agency in London that wanted members of the public to experience what it felt like to fall from a 10m olympic diving board.
 This activity was to be aimed at children and adults, and was to be based in a public setting at a prestigious sporting event.

 Key requirements ...